-The Paris Graduate School of Linguistics (PGSL) is a newly-formed Paris-area graduate program covering all areas of language science.
+The Paris Graduate School of Linguistics (PGSL) is a newly-formed Paris-area graduate school covering all areas of language science.
 It offers a comprehensive curriculum integrating advanced study and research, in close connection with PhD programs as well as with the Empirical Foundations of Linguistics consortium.
-Research plays a central part in the program, and students also take elective courses to develop an interdisciplinary outlook.
+Research plays a central part in the curriculum, and students also take elective courses to develop an interdisciplinary outlook.
 Prior knowledge of French is not required.

 Key figures: 113 faculty members and researchers, 12 postdocs, 140 master's students, 116 PhD students